Jerry-Sun/jerry-sun.github.io/_posts/2024-06-09-time-is-a-flat-circle.md

 As Bitcoin Magazine put it: "It makes it clear that the system being ignited by that very block takes a stand against the central bank policies enabled by a culture of easy money.
 Bitcoin, instead, would seek to restore accountability and antifragility through a monetary system based on sound money; one that can’t be debased or controlled, manipulated or manufactured to benefit a lucky few."

 I saw this newspaper page again today.
-My eyes glanced as usual to the famous headline at the bottom of the page.
+My eyes locked in to the same headline I've seen dozens of times.
 But this time I also noticed something else.

 "Israel prepares to send tanks and troops into Gaza"